by Mark Nobes, chief editor

-There are over 60 videos in the above playlist which include a wide range of Granada models being raced, crashed, painted, started or simply admired.
+There are 200 videos in the above playlist which include a wide range of Granada models being raced, crashed, painted, started or simply admired.

 I had the pleasure of driving a top-of-the-range Granada back in 1987 during my brief stint as a driver at a local Ford garage, and the smoothness of the handling and luxuriousness of the interior blew me away.
 Mind you, after driving my Austin Metro City X, even a skateboard would feel like luxury!

 1982 Ford Granada 2.8 Ghia X at a car show at Coalpit Heath, near Bristol, England.
 Photo taken by Adrian Pingstone in July 2004 and released to the public domain.

 The European Ford Granada was built between 1972 and 1985, and until 1994 in the UK (the Ford Scorpio was built as a replacement in Europe).
 The American Granada was built between 1975 and 1982.